NVIDIA/NeMo/docs/source/asr/datasets.rst

     # PyTorch Lightning related arguments
     +trainer.use_distributed_sampler=false
+    +trainer.limit_train_batches=1000
     trainer.val_check_interval=1000
-    +trainer.limit_train_batches=1000
+    trainer.max_steps=300000

 .. note:: the default values above are a reasonable starting point for a hybrid RNN-T + CTC ASR model on a 32GB GPU with a data distribution dominated by 15s long utterances.

 Let's briefly go over each of the Lhotse dataloading arguments:

+* ``use_lhotse`` enables Lhotse dataloading
-* ``batch_duration`` is the total max duration of utterances in a mini-batch and controls the batch size; the more shorter utterances, the bigger the batch size, and vice versa.
+* ``lhotse.batch_duration`` is the total max duration of utterances in a mini-batch and controls the batch size; the more shorter utterances, the bigger the batch size, and vice versa.
-* ``quadratic_duration`` adds a quadratically growing penalty for long utterances; useful in bucketing and transformer type of models.
+* ``lhotse.quadratic_duration`` adds a quadratically growing penalty for long utterances; useful in bucketing and transformer type of models.
 The value set here means utterances this long will count as if with a doubled duration.
-* ``num_buckets`` is the number of buckets in the bucketing sampler.
+* ``lhotse.num_buckets`` is the number of buckets in the bucketing sampler.
 Bigger value means less padding but also less randomization.
-* ``num_cuts_for_bins_estimate`` is the number of utterance we will sample before the start of the training to estimate the duration bins for buckets.
+* ``lhotse.num_cuts_for_bins_estimate`` is the number of utterance we will sample before the start of the training to estimate the duration bins for buckets.
 Larger number results in a more accurate estimatation but also a bigger lag before starting the training.
-* ``buffer_size`` is the number of utterances (data and metadata) we will hold in memory to be distributed between buckets.
+* ``lhotse.buffer_size`` is the number of utterances (data and metadata) we will hold in memory to be distributed between buckets.
 With bigger ``batch_duration``, this number may need to be increased for dynamic bucketing sampler to work properly (typically it will emit a warning if this is too low).
-* ``shuffle_buffer_size`` is an extra number of utterances we will hold in memory to perform approximate shuffling (via reservoir-like sampling).
+* ``lhotse.shuffle_buffer_size`` is an extra number of utterances we will hold in memory to perform approximate shuffling (via reservoir-like sampling).
 Bigger number means more memory usage but also better randomness.

-The PyTorch Lightning related arguments:
+The PyTorch Lightning ``trainer`` related arguments:

 * ``use_distributed_sampler=false`` is required because Lhotse has its own handling of distributed sampling.
 * ``val_check_interval``/``limit_train_batches``